Derivation of the Schr\"{o}dinger equation based on a fluidic continuum model of vacuum and a sink model of particles: A fluidic continuum model of vacuum and a sink flow model of microscopic particles

-Following Einstein, Infeld and Hoffmann, who introduced the idea that particles may be looked as singularities in fields \cite{Einstein-Infeld-Hoffman1938,Einstein-Infeld1940}, we suppose that all the microscopic particles were made up of a kind of elementary sinks of tao.
+Further, we introduce the following assumption \cite{WangXS200810}. \begin{assumption_my} All the microscopic particles were made up of a kind of elementary sinks in the $\Omega(0)$ substratum.
 These elementary sinks were created simultaneously.
-The initial masses and the strengthes of the elementary sinks are the same.
-These elementary sinks were named as monads.
+The initial masses and the strengths of the elementary sinks are the same. \end{assumption_my}

+We may call these elementary sinks as monads.
+Suppose that a particle with mass $m$ is composed of $N$ monads.
+We have the following relationships \cite{WangXS200810}: